 Applicants who are admitted to the Graduate Post-Professional Athletic Training Education Program are typically awarded a Graduate Teaching Assistantship (TA) for both the first and second year.
-These awards include a stipend (stipends are currently $11,100.00 depending on duties), health insurance, liability insurance, and a waiver of some portion of both in-state and out-of-state tuition.
+These awards include a stipend (stipends are currently $16,000.00 depending on duties), health insurance, liability insurance, and a waiver of some portion of both in-state and out-of-state tuition.
 For North Carolina residents, there is a 100% tuition remission.
 For out-of-state students tuition costs vary from year to year depending on the state of the economy and the budget.
-All students are responsible of student fees.
 Funding for these teaching assistantships comes from a combination of sources including the Department of Exercise and Sport Science, Campus Health Services, and The Department of Athletics.

 Assistantship responsibilities include two components: